Project News

 Community engagement

 The City began working with the community on the City Center Access Study in late 2017 to learn about the issues currently facing the City Center, including specific problem areas and potential solutions.
-After holding stakeholder interviews, community briefings, tabling events, a public in-person open house and an online open house, the City summarized community feedback about the proposed solutions in the 2019 outreach report.
+After holding stakeholder interviews, community briefings, tabling events, a public in-person open house and an online open house, the City summarized community feedback about the proposed solutions in the "2019 Outreach Report."
 In November 2019, the City Council voted unanimously to move forward with planning a modified I-5 interchange with an overcrossing at S 324th Street and extended I-5 access ramps serving S 320th and S 324th streets.

 We will continue to offer opportunities for community members to share their feedback and stay up to date as the project moves forward.